 - Unblocks American Netflix, iPlayer, Hulu

 NordVPN is one of the oldest VPN providers.
 It has been around for over a decade and its ongoing popularity is still going strong, thanks in part to its huge server network and excellent value for the money.
-The provider’s servers fleet is impressive and it is one of the largest over 5000 servers located in 61 countries around the world.
+The provider’s servers fleet is impressive and it is one of the largest over 5,800 servers in 59 countries.
 Having so many options means you’re unlikely to encounter geo-restrictions.
 Furthermore, this is a VPN that guarantees 99.9% uptime.
 While the company has been criticized in the past for suffering from speed issues, it is a thing of the past as NordVPN has deployed fruitful efforts to solve that.

 NordVPN provides 256-bit encryption on OpenVPN with 2 048-bit Diffie-Hellman keys as standard.
 The service also offers several additional useful security features including a kill switch and shared IP addresses.
 Privacy is the provider’s strongest point and being based in Panama means they are free to not retain any user information whatsoever.
 Other unique features include double VPN servers (where your data is encrypted twice and rerouted through two successive VPN servers for extra protection) and Onion over VPN servers (where your data is redirected through the TOR Network as well as a VPN for even better security).

 - Optimized servers for unblocking Netflix